andrew/ultimate-awesome/README.md

 - [awesome-learning-resources](https://github.com/lauragift21/awesome-learning-resources) - 🔥 Awesome list of resources on Web Development.
 - [Awesome-WSL](https://github.com/sirredbeard/Awesome-WSL) - Awesome list dedicated to Windows Subsystem for Linux.
 - [awesome-javascript-learning](https://github.com/micromata/awesome-javascript-learning) - A tiny list limited to the best JavaScript Learning Resources.
-- [awesome-terraform](https://github.com/shuaibiyy/awesome-terraform) - Curated list of resources on HashiCorp's Terraform and OpenTofu.
 - [awesome-youtubers](https://github.com/JoseDeFreitas/awesome-youtubers) - An awesome list of awesome YouTubers that teach about technology.
 Tutorials about web development, computer science, machine learning, game development, cybersecurity, and more.
 - [Awesome-Embedded](https://github.com/nhivp/Awesome-Embedded) - A curated list of awesome embedded programming.
 - [Awesome-Fuzzing](https://github.com/secfigo/Awesome-Fuzzing) - A curated list of fuzzing resources ( Books, courses - free and paid, videos, tools, tutorials and vulnerable applications to practice on ) for learning Fuzzing and initial phases of Exploit Development like root cause analysis.